markriggins/dockerfy/README.md

 #### Loading Secret Settings
-Secrets can loaded from a file by using the -secrets option or the $SECRETS_FILE environment variable.
+Secrets can loaded from a file by using the `--secrets` option or the $SECRETS_FILE environment variable.
 The secrets file must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.

 	#
 	# These are our secrets